hashicorp/terraform-website/content/source/docs/cloud/api/audit-trails.html.md

 # Audit Trails API

 Terraform Cloud retains 14 days of audit log information.
 The audit trails API exposes a stream of audit events, which describe changes to the application entities (workspaces, runs, etc.) that belong to a Terraform Cloud organization.
 Audit trails are a paid feature that is available as part of the **Terraform Cloud for Business** upgrade package.
 Refer to the [Terraform Cloud pricing page](https://www.hashicorp.com/products/terraform/pricing) for more details.
+Unlike other APIs, the Audit Trails API does not use the [JSON API specification](./index.html#json-api-formatting).

 -> **Note:** The Audit Trails API is not available for Terraform Enterprise.

--> **Note:** Unlike other APIs, the Audit Trails API does not use the [JSON API specification](./index.html#json-api-formatting).

 ## List an organization's audit events